 How do Foxes Survive in the Cold?

-Foxes keep up their normal routine of hunting, sleeping and playing in the winter.
+Since foxes don’t hibernate, they keep up their normal routine of hunting, sleeping and playing in the winter.
 They are able to stay active and thrive in the winter through the following adaptations:

 - Thicker Coat